 Prior to joining Cal State Fullerton, he was the 2001-2002 Academic Fellow at the Securities and Exchange Commission (SEC) in Washington DC.
 Professor Mande has also held faculty appointments at the City University of New York- Baruch, the University of Arizona and the University of Nebraska, Omaha.

-Dr. Mande is the author of Accounting for Share-Based Compensation (2006) published by BNA (Arlington, VA).
+Dr. Mande is the author of Accounting for Share-Based Compensation (2006) published by Bloomberg Tax (Arlington, VA).
 He has been quoted in numerous newspapers and articles such as KPMG's Audit Committee Insight and Compliance Week.
 His analysis of executive compensation was the front page story of the Orange County Register in the summer of 2006.
 His research findings have been published in Contemporary Accounting Research, Auditing: A Journal of Practice and Theory, Journal of Accounting and Public Policy, Corporate Governance: An International Review, Journal of Business Finance and Accounting, International Journal of Accounting, ABACUS, Accounting and Business Research and a number of other journals.

 Ph.D., University of California, Los Angeles